doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 Unlike Theme classes, Local styles can only be used in the Webforms in which they are created.

 To create a local CSS class, click the "+" button and enter a name.
-CSS classes can be edited in the Editor panel at the bottom.
+CSS classes can be edited in the Contextual Configuration panel at the bottom.

 ### Properties panel